 It is absolutely the right thing to do – it gets Louie out of pain, he can build both leg muscles together, he’s used to being in the crate and Finn is used to him being there.
 The house is set up, the weather is better and it’s lighter in the mornings and evenings.
 It’s me who is shattered and I don’t think I’ll ever be able to stand up straight again!
 Hey ho!

-It’s no easier leaving him the second time, even though we’d just been through it 7 weeks earlier.
+It’s no easier leaving him the second time, even though we’d just been through it seven weeks earlier.
 This time, however, Louie’s recovery from the anaesthetic was amazing.
 The nurses told me he went out in the night for a pee and poo and was standing at his door waiting for his breakfast the next morning.
 We brought him home later than day – less than 24 hours after his op.

 So, differences this time round?
 Well, his lack of hair still looks shocking, probably a little worse as the area around the tail is completely bald now and not an attractive sight!
-He was given a Fentanyl patch rather than Recuvyra which meant his side was shaved too and a dressing stapled to his side.
+He was given a Fentanyl patch rather than Recuvyra, which meant his side was shaved too and a dressing stapled to his side.

 It looks barbaric, but we were assured it isn’t uncomfortable for Louie.
 As before, it lasts a few days however there was no whining overnight with the patch.
-We were told to leave it in place until the stitches were removed, but its location meant that the harness pulled on the staples so after discussion with Fitzpatrick Referrals, I took Louie to our vet to have the staples and patch removed.
+We were told to leave it in place until the stitches were removed, but its location meant that the harness pulled on the staples, so after discussion with Fitzpatrick Referrals, I took Louie to our vet to have the staples and patch removed.
 The drug was no longer active and it was no big deal to have removed.
-The buster collar is smaller than the last one.
+The cone is smaller than the last one.
 He still bashes the crate but it’s not quite so bad and this time we’ve left the collar on almost 24/7.
 We take it off to go to the garden and at meal times or to give him a cuddle, but that’s all.

 Louie doesn’t seem to realise he’s had another op and he wants to run before he can walk so we have to be even more vigilant than before.
 He’s like a steam train!
 It is easier in as much as we’re all in the routine.
 When we went back for the stitches to come out, I left Louie in the car to minimise the time he could go nutty in the waiting room.
-The scar is great, so no buster collar.
+The scar is great, so no cone was needed.
 A peaceful night.
-He is putting more weight through the left leg and there is slight rotation of his right leg but we have to keep reminding ourselves it’s only two weeks since the right hip was replaced.
+He is putting more weight on the left leg and there is a slight rotation of his right leg but we have to keep reminding ourselves it’s only two weeks since the right hip was replaced.
 He is definitely more restless in the crate now and wants out.
 We have to be inventive and find ways to keep him entertained.

 Yes, it is hard work but so worth it.
 Getting the house ready took some forethought and who cares if it doesn’t look as neat and tidy as normal.
 We haven’t been out for weeks as one of us is always here with Louie – so what – it will pass.
-The first two weeks are definitely the hardest and it is a huge responsibility to make sure we do the best for Louie now Noel and his Team have given him the best chance of a pain free future.
+The first two weeks are definitely the hardest and it is a huge responsibility to make sure we do the best for Louie now Noel and his team have given him the best chance of a pain-free future.